Maintaining your cottage is as important as maintaining your year-round property; keep reading to find out how to update your cottage in a weekend.

 Restore Wood Flooring

+Finally, you can update your cottage in a weekend by improving the exisiting flooring.
 With older properties, flooring is often the first thing to show wear and tear.
-If you’re dealing with real wood, cost may deter you from replacing your floors completely, which leaves you with the option to restore.
-As long as the wear and tear to your floors is only surface level, restoration is possible (and DIY-able).
+If you’re dealing with real wood, the cost may deter you from replacing your floors completely, which leaves you with the option to restore.
+As long as the wear and tear to your floors are only surface level, restoration is possible (and DIY-able).
 For best results, buff your floors first, sand until smooth, and then apply a fresh coat of paint.
-TIP Chances are, you’ll need a few coats of paint to achieved desired results, so if you’re hoping to restore your floors in a weekend, opt for a water-based polyurethane, which can be recoated in as little as three hours.
+TIP Chances are, you’ll need a few coats of paint to achieve desired results, so if you’re hoping to restore your floors in a weekend, opt for a water-based polyurethane, which can be recoated in as little as three hours.